 Anchorage is the largest metropolitan area in Alaska.
 It serves as the hub for all things Alaskan history, arts and culture, outdoor recreation, and even travel.
 The city’s population nears 300,000 residents, making it the most densely populated city in the state.
 Anchorage residents are proud to call this city home, but that doesn’t mean they don’t need a getaway every once in a while!
-We invite Anchorage residents come to visit us in Homer for a chance to unplug, unwind, and recharge.
-Anchorage to Homer is a relatively easy and efficient route that driveable or flyable and there are many things to see along the way.
+We invite Anchorage residents to come visit us in Homer for a chance to unplug, unwind, and recharge.
+Anchorage to Homer is a relatively easy and efficient route that is a beautiful drive with many things to see along the way.
 Take advantage of our open-book of travel tips with the information below.

 Request a copy of our complimentary Vacation Guide to help fill in your Homer, Alaska, itinerary after you’ve mapped your route!
 This resource is filled with local recommendations in an easily-accessible format to serve as your personal travel guide from the moment it hits your inbox.

 Everything You Need to Know About the Route From Anchorage to Homer